SECURITY Permission to manage Sites and manage Devices

 Network Node requirements for ESXi monitoring:

-- The Network Node device performing ESXi monitoring must run on Windows operating system and have Microsoft .NET Framework version 4.7 or higher.
+- The Network Node device performing ESXi monitoring must run on Windows operating system and must have Microsoft .NET Framework version 4.7 or higher.

 - The Network Node device performing ESXi monitoring can run on a guest machine on the ESXi host.
 Please note that the downside of monitoring from a guest is that all monitoring stops when the host goes down.